waveform80/picamera/docs/fov.rst

     standard.
 Hence ISO 100 produces an overall gain of ~1.84.
 ISO 60 produces overall gain of 1.0, and ISO 800 of 14.72.

+..
+The sentence "With the V2 camera module, calibration was performed against the relevant
+    standard."
+Doesn't really add anything for me.
+Which standard do you mean.
+Will they be familiar with the standard?
+It sounds like you just dropped that sentence in straight from a high level manual.

 .. note::

     Camera sensors tend to have a border of non-sensing pixels (elements that are covered from light).
 These are used to determine what level of charge represents "optically black".

-    The camera's elements are affected by heat (thermal radiation, after all, is just part of the `electromagnetic spectrum`_ close to the visible portion) which would result in different black levels at different ambient temperatures if such compensation were not performed.
+    The camera's elements are affected by heat (thermal radiation, after all, is just part of the `electromagnetic spectrum`_ close to the visible portion).
+Without the non-sensing pixels you would get different black levels at different ambient temperatures.

 Division of labor
 -----------------